 In addition, you must possess personal traits that’ll help you become a successful cyber security professional.
 You must always be hungry to learn more (as the digital world is very dynamic and fast so there is always something new to learn), have constant determination, the need to be curious, to be able to communicate with non-tech people in non-technical terms, extreme attention to details, analytical skills, and being able to put yourself into a cyber criminal’s shoes and think like them!

 People who choose cyber security as a career normally work in prestigious sectors, such as government departments, tech and internet companies, banks, financial firms and credit card companies.

 Knowledge Train offer an online Cyber security Awareness course that elaborates on the measures necessary to be safe online, whether at home or in the office.
-You can also start your cyber resilience learning journey with Knowledge Train’s accredited RESILIA™ Foundation online course, which teaches you a best practice framework to manage cyber resilience and much more!
+You can also start your cyber resilience learning journey with this accredited RESILIA Foundationonline course, which teaches you a best practice framework to manage cyber resilience and much more!

 List of references

 Unknown.
 (Unknown).
 What is cyber security?
 Available: https://www.itgovernance.co.uk/what-is-cybersecurity.
 Last accessed 14/08/2018.

 AXELOS (2015).
 RESILIA® Cyber Resilience Best Practices.
 Norwich, UK: TSO (The Stationery Office).
 7.

 AXELOS (2015).
 RESILIA® Cyber Resilience Best Practices.
 Norwich, UK: TSO (The Stationery Office).
 8.